 What Are The Penalties of DUI in Florida?

-The mandatory punishments imposed in every DUI case include fines, driver’s license suspension, car impounding, DUI classes, and much more.
+According to our DUI lawyers, the mandatory punishments imposed in every DUI case include fines, driver’s license suspension, car impounding, DUI classes, and much more.
 Other conditions that a judge can impose include incarceration for repeat offenders, community service, alternative sentencing that includes scram bracelets and ignition interlock devices.
 There are four categories of convictions that every DUI offender falls into:

 i.
 First conviction